Well, well, well, looky what I have here, ladies and gentlemen, my formerly nicotine-stained fingers.

 It would do significant damage to the atmosphere.

-So we will not need another miracle, says the campaign's co-founder, who runs the Arcata Environmental Consulting Firm and the YNET website's environmental forum.
+The campaign calls for Jewish people around the world to save the last candle and save the planet so we will not need another miracle, says the campaign's co-founder, who runs the Arcata Environmental Consulting Firm and the WyNet website's Environmental Forum.

-Global warming is a milestone in human evolution, requires us to rethink how we live our lives, and one of the main paradigms of that is religion and how it fits into the current situation.
+And one of the main paradigms of that is religion and how it fits into the current situation.

 I'll tell you what, if I were Jewish, I would be flabbergasted.

-One of these days, one of these days, these environmentalists are going to take on a group of people gonna say, screw you, and are gonna read them the riot act and tell them to go to hell in a handbasket.
+One of these days, one of these days, these environmentalists are going to take on a group of people, going to say, screw you.

-To light one less Hanukkah candle?
+To light one less Hanukkah candle to save the planet?

 He said no money has been invested in the campaign, but it already raised awareness around the world and made people realize they have to consider the environment this Hanukkah.

-Jewish people are being told now the religion of global warming should take precedence over Judaism.
+So the religion of global warming, Jewish people are being told now the religion of global warming should take precedence over Judaism.

 Religion and its effect on global warming.